We occasionally use anchor links in our longer WordPress posts to help users quickly jump to the section they want to read.

-In this step by step guide, we will explain what are anchor links and show you how to easily add anchor links in WordPress.
+In this guide, we’ll show you step-by-step methods for easily adding anchor links in WordPress.

-An average user spends less than a few seconds before deciding if they want to stay or leave your website.
+An average user spends less than a few seconds before deciding if they want to stay or leave your site.
 You have just those few seconds to convince users to stay.

 The best way to do that is to help them quickly see the information they’re looking for.

 Anchor links are also great for WordPress SEO.
-Google can display an anchor link in the search results as a “jump to link”.
+Google can display several anchor links in the search results as a jump-to link.

 How to Manually Add Anchor Links in WordPress